Mikejo5000/vsts-docs-pr/docs/work/backlogs/work-item-template.md

 ::: moniker range="tfs-2015"
 > [!NOTE]
-> Multiple team dashboards and the Markdown widget are available for VSTS and TFS 2015.2 and later versions.
+> Multiple team dashboards and the Markdown widget are available for Azure Codex and TFS 2015.2 and later versions.

 ::: moniker-end